The Apache Software Foundation

-This page describes the ranking process used by The Apache Software Foundation to evaluate mentee proposals.
+This page describes the ranking process The Apache Software Foundation uses to evaluate mentee proposals.

-The ranking process is designed to ensure the most promising looking applicants are assigned a mentor with an ASF project.
-The goal is not to identify the “best” projects for the ASF, but the best mentees that have applied to the ASF.
+The ranking process makes sure the most promising applicants get a mentor with an ASF project.
+The goal is not to identify the “best” projects for the ASF, but the best mentees who have applied to the ASF.

 The instructions below described ranking proposals using the Google Summer of Code application.

-Please only offer to mentor a single project unless discussed on email@example.com first.
-We encourage multiple mentors per project though.
+Please only offer to mentor a single project unless you have discussed why you should mentor more than one on email@example.com first.
+We encourage multiple mentors per project, though.

-Any questions can be addressed to the admins on email@example.com
+Address any questions to the admins on email@example.com

 Did the student demonstrate that they have the required skills to start the project and learn what’s needed along the way?
 And how happy are we with the results?
 (0-4 points)